 For politicians, the tried and true national security/intel operation distracter still works to provide cover to prevent investigations from holding people accountable for their criminal acts.
 Outside the beltway, the information age, coupled with coverage of multiple scandals involving the Obama administration and its national security apparatus renders this strategy obsolete.
 A congressional committee investigation has a challenge in this area, however.
 If we thought subpoenaed emails were difficult to obtain for the Benghazi investigation, classified documents would be more problematic.
 It’s also possible that the assessments have either been purged from the system or the audit trail has been gradually massaged over the years to reflect reporting more in tune with reality.
 If Issa decides to reenergize the investigation he should turn to the people side of the equation, and hope someone like Brigadier General Lovell will come forward to speak the truth about Fast and Furious.

-Anonymous is a former member of the intelligence community who has had assignments in Europe and the Middle East.
+John Smith is a former member of the intelligence community who has had assignments in Europe and the Middle East.
 He currently lives overseas.